Popular French Sour Beer Breweries to Try

 The Growing Scene In Nouvelle-Aquitaine

-The development of sour beer in these regions isn’t just about following a trend; it’s about brewers creatively adapting their local resources and historical brewing knowledge to a global movement.
+The development of sour beer in these regions isn’t just about following a trend.
+It’s about brewers creatively adapting local resources and historical brewing knowledge.
+They’re also contributing to a broader global movement.
 I’ve found that the best examples often have a sense of place, reflecting the ingredients and the spirit of their home.

 Here’s a look at some of the styles I’ve encountered in these regions: